mairagee524/code-quiz/README.md

 ## Score Board

 After, the user is taken to another page where he/she/they are able to view the scores he/she/they earned in the quiz.
 In that page, the user is able to either click the `start over` button to take the quiz, or the `clear leaderboard` button to clear all the scores saved.

+The deployed site for this project is: https://mairagee524.github.io/code-quiz/.